seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 fear the worst oft cures the worse.

 **TROILUS**
-O, let my lady apprehend no fear: in all Cupid’s
+O, let my lady apprehend no fear: in all Cupid's
 pageant there is presented no monster.

 **CRESSIDA**